ITPG-CODEWARS/codewars-2024-second-round-Arsentosh/README.md

 To start project you need to:

-a) install xampp
+1) install xampp

-b) in folder "htdocs", you need to create folder "urlShortener"
+2) in folder "htdocs", you need to create folder "urlShortener"

-c) paste all files in github there
+3) paste all files in github there

-d) start apache and sql modules in xampp app
+4) start apache and sql modules in xampp app

-d) copy 127.0.0.1/urlShortener to your browser
+5) copy 127.0.0.1/urlShortener to your browser